PureStorage-OpenConnect/openstack-docs/source/manila/api_overview/section_manila-api-overview.rst

 FlashBlade supported Extra Specs for use with Manila Share Types
 ----------------------------------------------------------------

-When the Pure Storage FlashBlade driver is used you can leverage a number of extra specs with Manila share types to ensure that Manila shares are created on storage backends that have certain properties available.
+When the Everpure FlashBlade driver is used you can leverage a number of extra specs with Manila share types to ensure that Manila shares are created on storage backends that have certain properties available.